General Oncology Diet Guidelines

 - Do NOT use soap to wash produce since soap can cause diarrhea if not thoroughly rinsed off the food.

-- Avoid fresh salsas and salad dressings found in the refrigerated section of the grocery store.
+- Choose shelf-stable salsas and salad dressings.
+Avoid fresh salsas and salad dressings found in the refrigerated section of the grocery store.
 Choose shelf-stable salsas and salad dressings instead.
 (Shelf-stable refers to unopened canned, bottled, or packaged food products that can be stored at room temperature before opening; the container may require refrigeration after opening.)

 - Do not eat any raw vegetable sprouts, such as alfalfa, radish, broccoli, mung bean, or other sprouts.